 So that you can see exactly what’s involved I’m going to take you on a journey of creating this actual website.
 Now do bear in mind that I built this back in 2018 and things do change over time.
 For example you may find I change things later down the line as new plugins and themes are released.

 All the fundamentals are the same though and it’s still useful to see the evolution from nothing to a fully functioning busy website such as this.
 So don’t worry if you find the odd step that looks different.
-If you’re a member you can post any questions below or scan forwards to newer videos and all will become clear.

 Why use WordPress?